Content Creation: How to Create Great Web Content

 What is content creation?

-In addition, most content creation processes involve thorough rounds of edits with other stakeholders before content is ready for publish.
+In addition, most content creation processes involve thorough rounds of edits with other stakeholders before content is ready to be published.

-Because content can take many forms—blog posts, videos, eBooks, Tweets, infographics, and advertisements to name a few—the content creation process is nuanced and not always as simple as it might seem.
+Because content can take many forms—blog posts, videos, eBooks, Tweets, infographics, and advertisements, to name a few—the content creation process is nuanced and not always as simple as it might seem, especially for beginners.
 But doing it well can truly impact your business.
 In fact, recent research proves that creating quality educational content makes customers 131% more likely to buy from your business.

-Creating great content starts with a well-established process.
-We’ll walk you through the content creation process from start to finish, and demonstrate how creating great content can help your audiences and customers find solutions and answers to their problems.
-So where do we start?
+Creating great content starts with a well-established process, but how can beginners get started if they don’t have a built-out process yet?
+We’ll walk you through the content creation process from start to finish and demonstrate how creating great content can help your audiences and customers find solutions and answers to their problems.
+So, where do we start?

 What is a content creator?